-In this assignment you will explore finding frequent items in data sets, with emphasis on techniques designed to work at enormous scale.
+In this assignment you will explore finding frequent items in data sets, with emphasis on streaming techniques designed to work at enormous scale.
+For simplicity you will work on more manageably sized data sets, and simulate the stream by just processing with a for loop.